IoanaLivia/Mathable-Solver-Computer-Vision/README.md

 The train and test datasets alongside the used tokens will not be added to this repository as I do not currently have the rights to make them public.

-Implementation details are available in the documentation pdf file.
+Implementation details are available [here](https://github.com/IoanaLivia/Mathable-Solver-Computer-Vision/blob/main/Mathable_Solver_Documentation.pdf).

 ### The libraries required to run the project including the full version of each library